Tom-Clare/uol_SDBS/README.md

 # uol_SDBS
 A database for a parcel delivery company - University of Lincoln: Scalable Database Systems

-Assignment task was as follows:
+The assignment task was as follows:

 "A parcel delivery company wishes to build a system to track its vehicles and drivers throughout the working day, i.e. from 8.00 am to 4:00 pm.
 The company has fitted each of its vehicles with a GPS tracking device which will send the data to a database hosted on a cloud system.